thegitgod02/script1/README.md

-## _This is Mennyhou a less popular roblox script that i work on just for fun_
+## _This is Mennyhou crappy roblox script that i work on just for fun_

 Script:
 ~~~lua